 The rest of the 2-floor house is bright and cozy, with the kitchen and living spaces on the ground floor and the rooms on the first floor.
 Monet’s room is simple and with great views over the garden.
 It is interesting to notice that Monet liked to sleep surrounded by his friends’ paintings: Cézanne, Renoir, Caillebotte, but also Berthe Morizot, Boudin, and Signac.

 On the ground floor, there are common rooms like the light and colorful kitchen or the dining room.
 These rooms look like Monet paintings, where nothing is left to chance.

-Monet’s lily pond is the most special part of the Giverny gardens.
-Monet water lily pond was created by deviating one of the small arms of the Epte river.
-Monet spent many hours by the pond contemplating the nature and the reflex of the sky on the water.
+Monet’s Water Lily Pond was created by deviating one of the small arms of the Epte River.
+The artist spent many hours by the pond contemplating nature and the reflection of the sky on the water.